Texas A&M beats Arkansas in overtime again (Sep 23, 2017) | FOX Sports

 Texas A&M beats Arkansas in overtime again (Sep 23, 2017)

+Kirk and the rest of the leadership group also made the key plays when Texas A&M needed them in a 50-43 overtime victory at AT&T Stadium on Saturday.

+”The team handled it well,” Kirk said. ”We were able to go out there and get the win.”

-Christian Kirk had given the Aggies the lead on a 10-yard touchdown reception, his third score of the day, on the first possession of overtime before Watts intercepted Arkansas quarterback Austin Allen in the end zone on a third-down play.
+Armani Watts, a senior captain, sealed the victory with an interception in the end zone after Kirk had given the Aggies the lead on a 10-yard touchdown reception, his third score of the day, on the first possession of overtime.

+”We made a great call and executed it.
+And, really, we worked on that play actually all week, tight end, getting that fullback on him,” Watts said of the interception. ”And Tyrel (Dodson) was covering it well, but I just saw the ball, so I just attacked it.”

 It was the third time in four years that A&M and Arkansas needed overtime to decide a winner, and the Aggies continued to serve as a stumbling block for the Razorbacks.

-The Aggies are now 6-0 in the series since joining the SEC in 2012 and, along with No. 1 Alabama, are the two SEC West teams that Arkansas have failed to defeat during that time.
+The Aggies are now 6-0 in the series since joining the SEC in 2012 and, along with No. 1 Alabama, are one of two SEC West teams that Arkansas have failed to defeat during that time.

+”Very disappointing, the guys are crushed,” Arkansas coach Bret Bielema said. ”But obviously three games into a season where we’ve a lot of football in front of us.
+If they can fight that way for four quarters the rest of the year they’re going to be all right.”

 The lead changed hands four times in the fourth quarter before Texas A&M kicker Daniel LaCamera tied it at 43 on 27-yard field goal with four seconds remaining.